no-go/TextThing/README.md

 ## Special thanks

 - Michael Grieswald on google play for a good/bad review.
 I made the "auto save" as an option after reading it.

+### Hints to fdroid

+to keep fdroiddata fork on your local and upstream fresh:

+- git add, commit, push
+- git remote add upstream https://gitlab.com/fdroid/fdroiddata.git
+- git fetch upstream
+- git pull upstream master (this is a merge)
+- git push

+other hints in Wortschatz repository